Best Running Jackets for Men of 2024

 What do you wear under a running jacket?

 Some sort of moisture-wicking base layer is a good idea to wear under a jacket.
 Shirts made from nylon, polyester, merino, or some combination will keep you from getting too wet and chilled from sweat.
-To learn more about base layers, Treeline Review writer Katie Brown wrote a guide to the Best Base Layers.
+To learn more about base layers, Treeline Review writer and ultramarathon runner Katie Brown wrote a guide to the Best Base Layers.

 At what temperature should I wear a running jacket?